TBAS vs ASVAB: What Air Force Officers Need

 The ASVAB and TBAS serve completely different purposes.
 Treating them as similar exams is the first mistake candidates make.

 The ASVAB (Armed Services Vocational Aptitude Battery) is a knowledge test.
 It measures what you already know across ten subtests: arithmetic reasoning, word knowledge, paragraph comprehension, mathematics knowledge, and others.
 Air Force officer candidates going through OTS need a qualifying AFQT score, and some career fields have additional line score requirements.
-But the ASVAB does not test your ability to fly a plane or operate in a cockpit environment.
+The ASVAB does not test your ability to fly a plane or operate in a cockpit environment.

 - Psychomotor tracking and multitasking